-- This result shows 2 high risk (Tf, Td) and 1 moderate risk (Fn) pathogens above the Reference Lines (see Legend). - Scaling and root planing (SRP) resistant microorganisms Pg, Tf, Pi, Pm may not respond to mechanical debridement alone.
-Tissue invasive microorganisms Pg, Tf, Td can be refractory to treatment.
+- This result shows 3 high risk (Pg, Tf, Td) and 4 moderate risk (Pi, En, Fn, Cr) pathogens above the Reference Lines (see Legend). - Scaling and root planing (SRP) resistant microorganisms Aa, Pg, Tf, Pi, Pm may not respond to mechanical debridement alone.
+Tissue invasive microorganisms Aa, Pg, Tf, Td can be refractory to treatment.
 The microbiological characteristics of these bacteria are virulent and transmissible.
-Adjunctive therapies should be considered to address these bacteria. - Td is a motile and highly proteolytic, gram-negative spirochete and possesses proteins needed for adherence and invasion of host cells, thus leading to tissue destruction.
-Td has been shown to accelerate vascular disease of the aorta.
+Adjunctive therapies should be considered to address these bacteria. - The anaerobic pathogen, Pg, excretes gingipains which degrade proteins and cytokines inhibiting human immune responses therefore resulting in inflammation and tissue destruction.
+Recently, Pg has been isolated from the abnormal proteins seen in Alzheimer's disease and is thought to be one of the causes of dementia.
+It is the presence and duration of Pg increasing the risk.
+Early monitoring of this pathogen is encouraged.